Looking for a great all around rower with strong resistance?

 The two different rowing styles add a lot of other benefits which I’ll list below.

-The Velocity Exercise Vantage Programmable Air Magnetic Rower has 16 levels of adjustable magnetic resistance which adds a lot of variations to your workouts.
+The Velocity Exercise Vantage Programmable Air Magnetic Rower has 16 levels of adjustable magnetic resistance.
+This can help add a lot of variations to your workouts!

 The resistance can be adjusted by the monitor and is suitable for all ages and fitness levels.
 The rowing stroke is smooth, strong, and has no lag.

 A benefit of the air & magnetic combo is the excellent overall resistance strength it provides.
 Many users felt it was strong enough for the most elite athletes and the hardest level was stronger than the highest level on a Concept2.

 This is because on air rowers you must row fast in order to feel a greater resistance.
 However, with magnetic rowers you can set the resistance level to high and feel strong resistance even when rowing slow.